Welcome to Upper School

 Grade levels: Grades 11 and 12

-IB ECONOMICS SL (YR 1 AND 2)
+IB ECONOMICS SL OR HL (YR 1 AND 2)

 Credit: 2 (1 per year)